emissary-ingress/emissary/docs/user-guide/helm.md

 ## Install with Helm

 When you run the Helm chart, it installs the Ambassador Edge Stack.
-You can deploy it with either the Helm 2 or Helm 3 chart.
+You can deploy it with either version of the tool.

 1. If you are installing the Ambassador Edge Stack **for the first time on your cluster**, create the `ambassador` namespace for the Ambassador Edge Stack: